 The mission of the Institute of Cognitive Science (ICS) at CU-Boulder is to understand and enhance human cognition, learning, and development through the creation of interdisciplinary partnerships.
-ICS fosters rich scientific interchange across researchers from a broad range of disciplines including Artificial Intelligence, Linguistics, Psychology, Neuroscience, Philosophy, and Education.
-ICS has gained an international reputation for its promotion of interdisciplinary research and training in cognitive science.
+ICS fosters rich scientific interchange across researchers from a broad range of disciplines including Artificial Intelligence, Linguistics, Psychology, Neuroscience, Computer Science, Philosophy, and Education.

 Cognitive Science is the interdisciplinary study of the mind, brain and intelligence, in both humans and machines.